Ismail Ibn Sharif

 The reign of Moulay Ismail marked a high watermark for Moroccan power.
 His military successes are explained by the creation of a strong army, originally relying on the 'Guichs' (especially the Udaya) and on the Black Guard (or Abid al-Bukhari), black slaves who were totally devoted to him.
 As a result, the central power could be less reliant on tribes that often rebelled.
-Moulay Ismail failed against the Regency of Algiers during the battle of Moulouya in 1692, as he tried to expand his territory towards Tlemcen.
+Moulay Ismail failed against the Ottoman Regency of Algiers during the Battle of Moulouya in 1692, as he tried to expand his territory towards Tlemcen.
 Moulay Ismail once again attempted to capture Oran, which was under Spanish rule, he had some success in pushing back the tribes of the Regency of Algiers until the Algerian Bey Mustapha cooperated with the Spaniards in pushing back Moulay Ismail's army.
 Moulay Ismail engaged in the Maghrebi War against the Regency of Algiers, he was successful in conquering the Western Beylik, he even looted the palace of the Bey.
 His army was subsequently pushed back in the Battle of Chelif in 1701.
 He participated in other minor battles such as Laghouat in 1708 which ended successfully.
 He expelled the Europeans from the ports they had occupied: Larache, Asilah, Mehdya, and Tangier.
 He took thousands of Christians prisoner and nearly took Ceuta.

 Ismail controlled a fleet of corsairs based at Salé-le-Vieux and Salé-le-Neuf (now Rabat), which supplied him with European Christian slaves and weapons through their raids in the Mediterranean and all the way to the Black Sea.
 He established significant diplomatic relations with foreign powers, especially the Kingdom of France, Great Britain, and Spain.
 Often compared to his contemporary, Louis XIV, due to his charisma and authority, Moulay Ismail was nicknamed the 'bloody king' by the Europeans due to his extreme cruelty and exaction of summary justice upon his Christian slaves.
 He is also known in his native country as the "Warrior King".

 He also made Meknes his capital and undertook the construction of an enormous citadel and palace complex next to its old city which included several grand residences, gardens, monumental gates, mosques, and more than forty kilometers of walls.
 He died following a sickness.
 After his death, his supporters became so powerful that they controlled the country, enthroning and dethroning the sultans at will.